 - We are a university where risks can be taken and bold initiatives embraced

 On these foundations, we will engage all our communities in building a robust and ethical society.

-We are committing to deliver on the following equity, diversity and inclusion priorities before the end of 2020:
+The EDI executive subcommittee is committing to deliver on the following equity, diversity and inclusion priorities during the 20-21 academic year:

 - Engage in a self-assessment/data-gathering on diversity and inclusion